Anthropology Research Bulletin

 Pre-announcement: British Academy Postdoctoral Fellowships 2026

 The British Academy Postdoctoral Fellowships is a three year award made to an annual cohort of outstanding early-career researchers in the humanities or social sciences.
 The scheme is set to open in July 2026.
-Please note that the School will run demand management for this call, and details will be released in the upcoming weeks.
+The School will a Gathered Field as we are only able to support a limit number of participants.
+Details are listed here

 Royal Society University Research Fellowships